Do z>6 quasars reside in protoclusters?: Galaxy formation model

-In the following we will consider the most recent \gaea~realization \citep{Fontanot25}, that takes advantage of the coupling of the model with merger trees extracted from the \pms.
+In the following we will consider the most recent \gaea~realisation \citep{Fontanot25}, that couples the model with merger trees extracted from the \pms.
 The \pms~tracks the evolution of the Large Scale Structure in a 800$^3$ Mpc$^3$ volume assuming a cosmological model ($\Omega_\Lambda=0.693$, $\Omega_m=0.307$, $\Omega_b=0.04825$, $n=0.9611$, $\sigma_8=0.8288$, $H_0=67.77 \, {\rm km/s/Mpc}$) based on the first year results from the Planck satellite \citep{Planck_cosmpar}.
-This numerical simulation has been run using a reduced memory version of the N-body code {\sc gadget} \citep{Springel05} and approximately 128 billion particles to recover the assembly of the DMHs, resulting in a particle mass resolution of $1.06 \times 10^8 \hmsun$; running \gaea~on the \pms~merger trees thus allow us to resolve the physical properties of model galaxies more massive than $10^8 \msun$.
-Predictions of the \gaea~realization on the \pms~have been shown to be consistent with results from runs over other cosmological simulations belonging to the same suite, such as the {\sc millennium} and {\sc millennium-II} (with different mass resolution and assuming slightly different cosmological parameters), at fixed SAM parameters \citep[see][for details]{Fontanot25}.
-This improved convergence of model predictions with respect to previous versions of the code is due to the interplay between physical mechanisms acting as regulators of the cold gas content of model galaxies, namely the cold gas accretion onto the central SMBH (as described in \citealt{Fontanot20}), the star formation based on the partition of cold gas \citep{Xie24} and the corresponding AGN and stellar feedbacks.
+This numerical simulation has been run using the N-body code {\sc gadget} \citep{Springel05} and approximately 128 billion particles to recover the assembly of the DMHs, resulting in a particle mass resolution of $1.06 \times 10^8 \hmsun$; running \gaea~on the \pms~merger trees thus allow us to resolve the physical properties of model galaxies more massive than $10^8 \msun$.
+The \pms~is beneficial for high-redshift studies, with respect to the other simulations in the Millennium suite (such as the {\sc millennium} and {\sc millennium-II}), thanks to its better mass and time resolution, as well as its larger volume.
+For more details on the simulation setting, we refer the reader to the original paper \citep{Baugh19}.